Ben Fong-Torres

 Benjamin Fong-Torres (方振豪; Cantonese: Fong Chan Ho; born January 7, 1945) is an American rock journalist best known for his association with Rolling Stone magazine (until 1981) and the San Francisco Chronicle (from around 1982).

 Biography

-Due to the Chinese Exclusion Act, Fong-Torres's father Ricardo (born Fong Kwok Seung), changed his surname to Torres and posed as a Filipino in order to immigrate to the United States.
-The family later adopted the hyphenated surname, Fong-Torres.
+Due to the Chinese Exclusion Act, Fong-Torres's father Ricardo (born Fong Kwok Seung), changed his surname to Torres and posed as a Filipino to immigrate to the United States.
+The family later adopted the hyphenated surname "Fong-Torres".
 Ben is the brother of the late Shirley Fong-Torres.

+He grew up in Oakland, California, where he served as student body president at Westlake Junior High as well as a newspaper reporter/columnist and commissioner of assemblies at Oakland High School.

 Fong-Torres, who graduated from San Francisco State University in 1966 with a B.A. in radio-TV-film, was a writer and senior editor of Rolling Stone nearly from the magazine's inception.

 In 1972, Ben's older brother, Barry, a probation officer and community worker, was murdered.
 Barry had been passionate about working with the Chinese community.
-In the Netflix documentary about Ben’s work with Rolling Stone, Ben states that some may have wrongly thought his brother was with law enforcement.
+In the Netflix documentary about Ben's work with Rolling Stone, Ben states that some may wrongly have thought his brother was with law enforcement.